-What is a food system, you may ask?
+What is a sustainable food system, you may ask?

 The hundreds of original videos and written posts on this site provide a wealth of information, inspiration, practical know-how for gardening and DIY food, proven recipes, and serious content that addresses some of the defining challenges of our time.
 For those willing to listen, food provides a constant reminder—as others have said— despite our individual differences, there is more that unites us as a people than what stands us apart.